 - Project workspaces are disabled

-If either user impersonation or project workspaces is necessary for your use case, you cannot do phased Snowflake onboarding as described below.
+If either of these capabilities is necessary for your use case, you cannot do phased Snowflake onboarding as described below.

 Configure your Snowflake integration